-ENote Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
+ENOTE Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
 If we reduce your credit carryforward, it may result in a late-payment penalty in the succeeding year.

 Line 64 - Follow the instructions on the form.
 This is your amount of tax due that must be paid in full if \$1 or more.
-Make your check or money order payable to "Illinois Department of Revenue" and attach to the front of the return.
+If you are not paying electronically, complete a payment voucher, Form IL-1065-V, make your check or money order payable to "Illinois Department of Revenue" and attach them to the front of the return.